Education

 Paying school fees and other essential school kit

-Working with our Zambian community partners we pay the school fees and provide uniforms, shoes, books and stationary supplies to the most vulnerable pupils both in primary and secondary school.
+Working with our Zambian community partners we pay the school fees for children to attend community schools (who are not state funded) and help schools provide uniforms, shoes, books and stationary supplies to the most vulnerable pupils both in primary and secondary school.

-In 2019 we helped 272 children go to primary school and 198 go to secondary school.
+In 2024 we are helping 141 children go to primary school and 304 go to secondary school.

 ZOA asks families or guardians to contribute a small amount towards the costs of each child we support, based on what they’re able to contribute.
 We also ask students and their families or guardians to demonstrate their commitment to their child’s education by signing annual Certificates of Commitment and we conduct termly reviews of progress.